Last Updated on September 14, 2020 by Scott

 Much like the Briggs and Stratton 30W, this SAE 5W-30 engine oil is another great choice for your portable generator.

-This specific oil is going to be a synthetic oil, so you can expect some better performance when compared to conventional oil.
+Specifically, this is synthetic oil, so you can expect better performance compared to conventional oil.

-What makes this oil so great for your portable generator is that it has been specially formulated for air cooled, 4 cycle engine found in outdoor power equipment.
+What makes this oil so great for your portable generator is that it has been specially formulated for the air-cooled, 4-cycle engines found in outdoor power equipment.